-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

 - 1. Plan an assessment strategy.

 - 2. Interpret assessment information.

 - 3. Plan intervention or treatment based on assessment findings.